google-marketing-solutions/remarque/README.md

 cd remarque
 ./setup.sh deploy_all
 ```

-Please make sure that the user under which you run `setup.sh` is has Owner role.
+Please make sure that the user under which you run `setup.sh` has Owner role.

 Run `setup.sh` without parameter to see the application service account
 (PROJECT_ID@appspot.gserviceaccount.com)

 Execution of `setup.sh` might fail if your Cloud project isn't in a Cloud Organization.
 In that case you will need to manually create OAuth consent screen and
-enable IAP for your AppEngine.
+enable IAP for your AppEngine (see https://cloud.google.com/iap/docs/enabling-app-engine).

 To redeploy app run: